project blue

 An alternative, open source streaming music client for JRiver Media Center.

-- Reliable streaming from your home server running JRiver Media Center
+- Reliable streaming from your home server running JRiver Media Center via an intuitive layout.

-- Caching of audio files during playback
+- Caching of audio files during playback.

-- Play local files when present and metadata match
+- Play local files when present and metadata match.

-- Updates server with now playing information
+- Updates server with playback statistics.

-- Interfaces with Bluetooth remote control clients
+- Interfaces with Bluetooth remote control clients.

 - Interfaces with apps that implement the Scrobble Droid interface (Simple Last.fm Scrobbler is my scrobbler of choice) for scrobbling to Last.fm or Libre.fm